 Deciphering the Fullness of Time: Israel's Final Redemption and Christ's Second Advent

-The Bible tells that, "when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons" (Galatians 4:4-5, NKJV).[i]
+The Bible says, "When the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons" (Galatians 4:4-5, NKJV).[i]
 This verse speaks to the First Advent of Christ.
 But it also speaks to the redemption of Israel.
 However, But what about Christ's second Advent and Israel's final redemption?
+In Daniel, we read:

 "And in the latter time of their Kingdom, When the transgressors have reached their fullness, A king shall arise, Having fierce features, Who understands sinister schemes.
 His power shall be mighty, but not by his own power; He shall destroy fearfully, And shall prosper and thrive; He shall destroy the mighty, and also the holy people.
 Through his cunning He shall cause deceit to prosper under his rule; And he shall exalt himself in his heart.
 He shall destroy many in their prosperity.
 He shall even rise against the Prince of princes; But he shall be broken without human means.
 And the vision of the evenings and mornings Which was told is true; Therefore seal up the vision, For it refers to many days in the future" (Daniel 8:23-26).